top of page

 This movie, adapted from William Blatty’s novel (1971), created media frenzy, with increased reports of demon possessions, audience members convulsing and vomiting at screenings, and Catholic moral outrage.
 It was released in a context of trauma from the Vietnam War and the Watergate scandal, counterculture movements of civil rights and women’s rights, and alternative approaches to science and religion.
 It was also in the aftermath of the Second Ecumenical Council of the Vatican (1962-1965), which addressed the relationship between the Catholic Church and the modern world.
 It was an exploration of the social and cultural issues of the long 1960s – an era where people were questioning central authorities and institutions, including government, church, business, and the sciences.

-#3 TOY MANUFACTURING
+#3 MANUFACTURING X-RAY TOYS

 This is a bespoke Interventional Neuroradiology themed Playmobil set.
 The arteriovenous malformation (AVM) on the screen - a Spetzler-Martin Grade III with feeders from the pericallosal artery and direct deep venous drainage - was successfully treated endovascularly using liquid embolic agent.